Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

 .. _containerlayers:
 .. figure:: ../figures/container-layers-centos7.png
-    :alt: illustration of Docker image and container layers.
+    :alt: illustration of the Docker image and container layers.

-    an illustration of Docker image and container layers.
+    an illustration of the Docker image and container layers.
 This figure is inspired by the `one on the Docker document <https://docs.docker.com/storage/storagedriver/images/container-layers.jpg>`_.

 Persistent layers are reused when they are encountered in different/independent build processes.
 For example, the persistent layer created by the first step (``FROM centos:7``) is very likely to be reused for building a variety of container images based on CentOS 7.
 In this case, Docker will reuse the image downloaded before instead of duplicating it for using the host's storage efficiently.